WorkplaceX/workplacex.github.io/about.md

 # About

-WorkplaceX is an initiative to simplify and standardize the development of business applications.
+WorkplaceX is an initiative to simplify and standardize the development prozess of business applications.

 ## Online Support